Read all about City Loft, plus see 28 real homes that use it!

 The small window letting in cool natural light combined with the wood makes this bathroom read as a soft white.
 That just goes to show you how light City Loft can look when it wants to!

-If you don’t love purple undertones, you won’t want to use mauve as an accent color as this bathroom has.
-However, I love this example because it shows just how subtle the undertones really are.
+If you don’t love purple undertones of City Loft, you won’t want to use mauve as an accent color as this bathroom has.
+However, I love this example from Rock Solid Rustic because it shows just how subtle the undertones really are.
 No one would ever look at the walls and say they’re purple.

 This bathroom remodel is stunning!
 City Loft shines here as the light greige background color to help create an airy (and cozy) room.
 It’s hard to achieve “coziness” in a bathroom, right?
 Somehow this paint color does it.